jensloncke/ImageJ_macros/Fluo-4 and mtCEPIA/README.md

 ## Purpose of this script
 This folder contains an ImageJ macro that semi-automates **single-cell selection** based on fluorescence of a **Ca2+ indicator** and simultaneous data acquisition from raw **Fluo-4 fluorescence microcopy data (1 channel)**, as well as an additional channel for the mitochondrial stain (typically red or green).
 The ROIs created by this macro are based on the cyosolic Ca2+ sensor.
 Images for testing this macro were acquired using a Nikon TI2-E microscope and the NIS elements software.
-This macro requires one single acquisition .nd2 file for cell selection and one two channel .nd2 input file.
+This macro requires a two channel .nd2 input file.

 ## How to operate this macro